lmparppei/BeatPlugins/README.md

 The above method will also receive all the normal data, such as form elements with `rel='beat'` attached to them.

-### Logging in Xcode

-If you are running a development version of Beat in Xcode, you can log messages into the console using `Beat.log("Hello World")`.
-Logs by plugin scripts are prefixed with `#`.
+This is a hacky and weird scheme.
+Beat Discord has a channel devoted to plugin development, so drop by to learn more.

 # Plugin Guidelines

 * **Be Nice** – don't make the user confused and try not to mess up their work.
 Test your plugins thoroughly if they make any changes to the screenplay itself.
 Also take edge cases into account.

 * **Be Inclusive** – avoid discriminatory language.
-For example, use women/men/other rather than male/female.
+For example, use *women/men/other* rather than male/female.
 Using gender-neutral pronouns in any language *(ie. they)* is recommended when gender is ambiguous.

 * **User Interface** – try to stay consistent.
 The HTML panel has a preloaded CSS, which might be modified at some point.
 It's very possible that the stylesheet is quite ugly in your case, so feel free to add some stylization.
 There are simple stylesheet examples within the existing plugins.